IBM/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

          ![rc network route1](extras/images/rc-net-route1.jpg)

-       - select `YAML` to view the content of yaml
+       - select `YAML` to view the content of yaml.
+Note the route is created through the controller of RuntimeComponent custom resource.

          ![rc network route2](extras/images/rc-net-route2.jpg)